6 Best Pressure Assisted Toilets of 2022 — Reviews & Top Picks

 The TOTO CST744SL#01 Drake 2-Piece Ada Toilet features an economical 11.6-gallon flush, an extra-large flush valve, and the pressure-assist delivers 8-psi water pressure to help evacuate waste and prevent clogs.
 The two-piece design is easy to install and cheaper to maintain should one of the parts fail or crack.
 It’s also very lightweight, which helps with the installation.

 While we were reviewing the TOTO CST744SL#01 Drake 2-Piece Ada Toilet, we felt that it was a little small for our liking, and the forward sloped tank lid means anything stored there will fall in the toilet.
-Another thing that we noticed about this brand is that it is one of the loudest on the list, and it’s flush can be heard throughout our entire house.
+Another thing that we noticed about this Toto pressure assisted toilet is that it is one of the loudest on the list, and it’s flush can be heard throughout our entire house.

 5. American Standard Cadet Pressure Assisted Two Piece Toilet